 Strong Cities Network members in Melbourne displayed a snapshot of their most compelling work:

-- In Macedonia, the Municipality of Cair in Skopje partners with Women Without Borders to educate mothers about the warning signs of terrorist recruitment and radicalization.
+- In Macedonia, the Municipality of Cair in Skopje partners with to educate mothers about the warning signs of terrorist recruitment and radicalization.
 Cair is working on a spinoff to engage vulnerable youth.

 - In Jordan and Lebanon, Danish Strong Cities Network members are working with the Jordanian municipalities of Al-Karak, Irbid, and Zarqa, and the Lebanese municipalities of Majdal Anjar, Saida, and Tripoli, to establish six local prevention networks.
 Each bring together a dozen local stakeholders, including teachers, youth workers, religious leaders, youth representatives, NGO representatives, and psychosocial intervention providers.

-- In Canada, the City of Montréal and the Québec Government formed the Centre for the Prevention of Radicalization Leading to Violence (CPRLV) in 2015.
+- In Canada, the City of Montréal and the Québec Government formed the (CPRLV) in 2015.
 The centre is an independent non-profit organization aimed at preventing violence by working with individuals who are radicalized or undergoing radicalization to violence.
 The centre also works to prevent hate crimes, and provides counseling for victims.
-It helped Strong Cities Network member Bordeaux develop its CAPRI program (the Center for Prevention of Radicalization), which takes an interdisciplinary approach to prevention and intervention.
+It helped Strong Cities Network member Bordeaux develop its program (the Center for Prevention of Radicalization), which takes an interdisciplinary approach to prevention and intervention.

 - In Belgium, the City of Vilvoorde once had Western Europe’s highest per capita number of foreign terrorist fighter (FTF) departures.
 Vilvoorde then launched its Second Wave project, which is a community engagement program connecting law enforcement and at-risk youth.
 Vilvoorde significantly decrease the departure of FTFs for Iraq and Syria through a program inspired in part by a State Department-sponsored two-way exchange in 2014-15 with Columbus, Ohio, that included the Vilvoorde mayor, the police chief, and civil society leaders.